Chimp Eden - The Jane Goodall Institute

 Enclosure & Equipment Cleaning at Chimp Eden - The Jane Goodall Institute

 Cleaning Enclosures & Equipment As a volunteer, you'll help maintain a clean and safe environment for the chimpanzees by removing old food and used enrichment items from their enclosures during food scattering activities.
-You'll also help clean the chimps' blankets and reusable enrichment items, ensuring their comfort and hygiene while supporting the sanctuary's overall upkeep.
+You'll also help wash the chimps' beloved blankets and reusable enrichment items, ensuring their comfort and hygiene while supporting the sanctuary's overall upkeep.

 Construction & Maintenance @ Chimp Eden